translate/translate/docs/commands/pofilter_tests.rst

 options
 -------

-checks that command line options are not translated
+Checks that command line options are not translated

 In messages that contain command line options, such as '--help', this test will check that these remain untranslated.
 These could be translated in the future